Genez-io/genez-io.github.io/content/posts/web3_app.md

 Server listening on port 8083
 ```
 Right now the server side of your project is listening to port 8083.
-You can head to [https://app.genez.io/test-interface/local?port=8083](https://app.genez.io/test-interface/local?port=8083) to interact with it from the GUI.
+You can head to {{< external-link link="https://app.genez.io/test-interface/local?port=8083" >}}app.genez.io/test-interface/local?port=8083{{< /external-link >}}
+ to interact with it from the GUI.

 You can also test the client side of your project.
 Do not stop the `genezio local` process.
 Open up a new terminal and head over to the `client` directory.
 There you can execute the following commands:
 ```